Akuma-0/laza_shop/README.md

 - **🛍️ Complete Shopping Flow** - From browsing to product details and cart management
 - **🛒 Shopping Cart** - Intuitive cart with quantity adjustment and real-time price updates
 - **📄 Infinite Scroll Pagination** - Smooth and efficient product loading as you browse
+- **✨ Skeleton Loading** - Elegant shimmer animations powered by Skeletonizer for products and cart during data loading

 ## 🔧 Configuration